sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

     return std::span(m_tokens.begin() + offset, count);
 }
 ```
-Tokens are stored in a contiguous array to take advantage of C++20's `std::span` to return a non-owning view of the token array.
-This is primarily done for performance reasons.
-`get_tokens` is called for almost every AST node, and creating copies of a subrange of tokens every time would incur high memory overhead.
-Using a `std::span` circumvents this entirely.

-The process for determining which tokens fall within a start and end `SourceLocation` can be broken up into two steps.
+The challenge of the `get_tokens` function is determining which tokens fall within the range specified by `start` and `end`.
-Finding the first token and the number of tokens
+The function begins by locating the first token that starts at or after `start`.
+It then iterates through the tokens until it encounters one that begins after `end`, keeping track of all the tokens within the range.
+Tokens that straddle the range boundaries - either starting before but extending past `start`, or starting before but continuing past `end` - are also included.
+The resulting `std::span` contains a view of all tokens that overlap the given range.

 ## Enums
 Enums are a great starting point as their declaration is simple and usage is straightforward.